endosama/react-pickup/README.md

 ## Future implementations

-Additional implementations that were not asked inside the document and that could be integrated in future developments:
+Additional implementations that were not asked inside the document and that could be integrated into future developments:
  - focus and keyboard navigation inside the item of the dropdown;
  - focus on the input box should clear the value (as seen on rentalcars.com)
- - using a `rxjs` observable with a debounce time to avoid to many api calls while writing.
+ - using a `rxjs` observable with a debounce time to avoid too many API calls while writing.
  - on click outside the pickup items, collapse the pickup
  - on scroll outside the pickup items container, collapse the pickup
  - add components unit testing with `jest`